 What a person who is deeply forgetful won't tell you is - what are you talking about, why are you talking so fast, or why are you trying to boss me around like I am a child.

-They might not say, why are you trying to boss me around, but they might be thinking it.
+They might not say, why are you trying to boss me around, but they might be thinking or feeling it.

 Listen to the tone of their voice, and the look on their face, to determine what they might be feeling or thinking.
 Try it.
 You will get very good at this over time if you try.

-So back to my suggestion for a New Year's resolution that might dramatically improve your daily life, and improve your overall communication effort by leading to a state of real
+So back to my suggestion might dramatically improve your daily life, and improve your overall communication effort by leading to a state of real

 Be a guide.